isalmansid/Blood-Sugar-Report-Analysis/readme.md

 npm start
 ```

-4. Upload the blood reports from documents folder for testing
+4. Upload the blood reports from documents folder for testing (multiple reports can be uploaded)